Free (Florence and the Machine song): Synopsis

 The video opens with Florence Welch starring as herself and British actor Bill Nighy starring as "her anxiety".
 In the first part, Welch is seen donning a red dress.
 In the first half of the video, the two are seen sitting next to each other in a banquet hall surrounded by white walls and large windows.
 As the song progresses, the duo is seen in various scenes and settings; they are standing next to each other, with Nighy scrolling and speaking on her phone, drinking a cup of coffee, driving a car, activities meant to portray the singer "grappling with her mental health".
 During one scene, she can also be seen being carried into a room at the hospital by two male nurses portrayed by choreographer Ryan Heffington and Alexander Antofiy.

 In the video's second half, Welch can be seen outdoors against a "sun-streaked winter landscape" which is then shifted to Welch singing against a white and gray backdrop, with Nighy in the background.
 Interspersed throughout the clip are instances of Welch dancing and jumping around.
 In the last few scenes, Welsh can be seen crawling on the table, standing against a landscape and posing as the wind blows in the background.
-It ends off with a note that says "spirit, creativity and perseverance of our brave Ukrainian friends".
+The video ends off with a note that says "Dedicated to the spirit, creativity and perseverance of our brave Ukrainian friends.
+Filmed in Kyiv on 18 November 2021 with Ukrainian filmmakers and artists, whose radiant freedom can never be extinguished."